nexoracontrol-ops/hotpath-rs/docs/src/locks.md

 ### Supported Mutex libraries

-`std::sync::Mutex` is instrumented by default.
+`std::sync::Mutex` can be instrumented by default.
 Enable the matching feature flag for each third-party library.

 #### [std](https://github.com/rust-lang/rust)